jeffwillette/jeffwillette.github.io.src/ROADMAP.md

 - add a resume page.
   - style the resume page

-- add categories pages
-  - categories should show other posts with same categories
-  - for `created at`, `edited at`, and `time to read` it should show posts with a similar range of values

 - write post about getting typescript types with the lookup (like on my SO question)

 - write post about node peerDependencies